DamSenViet/acpatterns-js/docs/index.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Automatically Reactive
+- title: Reactive
   details:
-    A hook system allows for direct access to drawable sections of the pattern reflecting changes into the 2D and 3D renders.
+    A hook system allows for direct access to drawable sections of the pattern immediately reflecting changes into the 2D and 3D renders.
 - title: Community First
   details:
     Open source and professionally documented.
 Designed to be extensible by